 The Adidas Performance Filthyspeed may be an old model but that just proves its amazing track record as a football cleat.
 This pair is simple, straightforward, and practical – perfect for those who are looking for a no-frills pair of cleats.

-It has everything a training athlete would want, from the durable synthetic upper to the secure closure for a better fit.
+It has everything a training athlete would want from strong traction plate to comfortability, and the durable synthetic upper to the secure closure for a better fit.
 On the inside, it has ample padding for comfort and protection from impact.
 The soft breathable mesh material is also another plus, especially for those who want a bit of ventilation in their cleat.
 And lastly, it has a reliable and durable outsole that will give players the stability they need while in the game.

 Overall, the Adidas Performance Filthyspeed may not be at the top of the ranks.
 But it is a longtime favorite and a great option for those who are just starting out and for those who are looking for a great pair of cleats of practice.